Database Access with AWS RDS Proxy for MariaDB/MySQL | Teleport

 AWS_DEFAULT_REGION

-When you start the Teleport Database Service, the service reads environment variables from a
+When you start the Database Service, the service reads environment variables from a

 file at the path